nathanwatkinsdc/nathanwatkinsdc.github.io/_posts/2025-08-11-The-Organized-Data-Scientist.md

 ---
 layout: default
-title: “The Organized Data Scientist”
+title: The Organized Data Scientist
 date: 2025-08-11
 thumbnail: /assets/images/organized.png
 description: Maximizing the impact of your data science project with a battle-tested project template